 Where to go after the Banyu Wana Amertha Waterfall

-The Banyu Wana Amertha undeniably is a sight that should be on your Bali bucket list, but it is not the only sight that deserves a spot on this list.
+The Banyu Wana Amertha undeniably is a sight that should be on your Bali itinerary, but it is not the only sight that deserves a spot on this list.
 The rest of Bali has so much more to offer, endless beaches, beautiful wildlife and lush jungles filled with waterfalls.
 Not sure what to fill your Bali itinerary with?
 Perhaps these guides can help you out:

 And there you have it, everything you need to know about visiting the Banyu Wana Amertha Waterfall in the North of Bali.
-What is your favorite waterfall in Bali?
+What is your favourite waterfall in Bali?
 Tell us in the comments down below.
 And if you are traveling to Indonesia don’t forget to check out all our other articles on Indonesia.
 Oh, and don’t forget to pin it for later!